 Ruling UPA's key ally DMK today issued a veiled threat of pulling out of the alliance on the issue of the "atrocious" petrol price hike, saying the party had never hesitated to do so earlier respecting people's sentiments.

 "The DMK is in the coalition.
-But (being in) alliance is different but it is our duty to voice concern against policies that will affect the people," DMK chief M Karunanidhi told a large gathering of party supporters to protest against the Central government for hiking petrol prices and the state government for increasing bus fares and milk prices.
+But (being in) alliance is different, however it is our duty to voice concern against policies that will affect the people," DMK chief M Karunanidhi told a large gathering of party supporters to protest against the Central government for hiking petrol prices and the state government for increasing bus fares and milk prices.

 The 88-year-old DMK patriarch said his party had walked out of alliances, "whether it be the BJP (led NDA) or while being in the VP Singh cabinet."